glotzerlab/coxeter/README.rst

    conda install -c conda-forge fresnel

 .. warning::
-   The `fresnel <https://fresnel.readthedocs.io/en/v0.13.5/>`_ package on conda forge must be used.
+   The `fresnel <https://fresnel.readthedocs.io/>`_ package on conda-forge must be used.
 The PyPI package *fresnel* is different and will not function properly.

 You can then use Sphinx to create the actual documentation in either PDF or HTML form by running the following commands: